 A bigger building with new, advanced content provides us with the conditions to meet the needs of society.
 We can support the education system and enhance the skills supply for a sustainable future.

-Universeum’s expansion includes a major investment in digitalisation through visualisation and AI, a stronger focus on sustainable development and new content in the areas of technology and mathematics.
-When it has been completed, Universeum will be an even more powerful arena for education and popular education in the fields of science, technology, mathematics and sustainable development.
+Universeum’s development programme is based on a major investment in digitalisation and AI, an enhanced focus on sustainable development and advanced content in science, technology and mathematics.
+Combined with significant initiatives in different areas of knowledge, Universeum will become an even more powerful arena for popular education and education in the areas of science, technology and sustainable development.

-A spherical dome on our roof with absolutely world-class visualisation technology.
-The visualisation dome will become a shared vehicle for 150 visitors on a voyage into genuine research data.
-The dome enables us to go on expeditions out into the universe, into the microcosmos and back into history in order to understand how the world works.
-Technology and productions are being made possible through an anniversary donation from the Knut and Alice Wallenberg Foundation to five Swedish centres of science.
+Visualisation Dome.
+On the roof of Universeum, we are planning to have a spherical dome with absolutely world-class visualisation technology.
+The dome will become a shared vehicle for 150 visitors on a voyage into genuine research data.
+We will go on expeditions out into the universe, into the microcosmos and back into history in order to understand how the world works.
+Technology and productions are being made possible through an anniversary donation from the Knut and Alice Wallenberg Foundation to five Swedish centres of science in the national Wisdome project.

-In an extension we will be building a public visualisation lab that will be unique in the world, giving people access to scientific data using the very latest visualisation technology.
-You create your own expeditions here in the data, as a research explorer in search of questions and answers about, for example, space, the climate or urban development.
-The lab has been developed in close collaboration with Visualisation Centre C and with support from the Sten A Olsson Foundation for Research and Communication.
+Stena Visualisation Lab.
+In a visualisation lab that will be unique in the world, people will have access to scientific data using the very latest visualisation technology.
+The lab will allow people to create their own expeditions into the data, like a research explorer in search of questions and answers about, for example, space, the climate or urban development.
+The Stena Visualisation Lab has been developed in close collaboration with Visualization Center C and with support from the Sten A Olsson Foundation for Research and Communication.

-The UN has decided to focus on the sea and sustainability in 2021-2030.
-This decade of marine research aims to improve the health of the world’s oceans and strengthen the conditions for the sustainable development of seas and coastlines.
-At Universeum, we will develop our aquatic environments to contribute to increased knowledge and increased engagement in sustainable marine environments.
+Ocean Science Lab.
+The UN has decided to focus on the oceans and sustainability in 2021-2030.
+This decade of ocean science aims to improve the health of the world’s oceans and strengthen the conditions for the sustainable development of oceans and coastlines.
+Universeum is one of the actors involved in the Swedish Decade of Ocean Science with our Ocean Science Lab: a unique learning environment and platform for engagement, increased knowledge and enhanced innovation for sustainable oceans.

 Because we can do more.
 And we must do more to meet the needs of society.
 The education system, businesses, the city and the region – everyone needs more from us.
 More space and more content.
 How does AI work, why can the pH level not change in the oceans, exactly how worrying is it that the number of insects is falling, why are gravitational waves important for science and is the earth really the only place where we can live?